Don Schollander: Olympics

-As a teenager in 1962, Schollander moved to Santa Clara, California to train under swim coach George Haines of the Santa Clara Swim Club.
+As a teenager in 1962, Schollander moved to Santa Clara, California to train under legendary swim coach George Haines of the Santa Clara Swim Club.
 Two years later at the age of 18, he won three freestyle events at the AAU national championships.
 He made the U.S. Olympic team in two individual events and two relays.
 Months later, he won four gold medals and set three world records at the 1964 Summer Olympics, at the time the most medals won by an American since Jesse Owens in 1936.
 His success helped earn him the James E. Sullivan Award as the top amateur athlete in the United States, and the AP Athlete of the Year, defeating runner-up Johnny Unitas by a wide margin.
 He was also named ABC's Wide World of Sports Athlete of the Year.

 Schollander appeared on an episode of To Tell the Truth immediately after winning his four gold medals.

+In his biography, Schollander attributes a temporary decline in his endurance, technique, and speed after the 1964 Olympics as a result of time away from training while he recovered from mononucleosis, the shorter workout distances he swam at Yale as opposed to the distances he swam in high school at Santa Clara under George Haines, the absence of top competitors competing against him while he swam at Yale, and a short bout with Asian Flu.
+With the help of George Haines's coaching in Santa Clara in the summer of 1965, Schollander believed he recovered much of his prior speed and endurance.

 College and Olympic swimming

-Schollander attended Yale College and is a member of Skull and Bones, a secret society, and the Delta Kappa Epsilon (Phi chapter) fraternity.
+Schollander attended Yale College where he was a member of Skull and Bones, a secret society, and the Delta Kappa Epsilon (Phi chapter) fraternity.
 He was the captain of Yale's swim team, winning three individual NCAA championships.
 At the 1968 Summer Olympics, Schollander won another gold medal in the 4×200-meter freestyle relay, but finished second in the 200-meter freestyle, the event that Schollander had considered to be his best.
 This was the first Olympics in which 200-meter swimming events were part of the competition.

 Following the 1968 Olympics, Schollander retired from competitive swimming.